US soldier facing military disciplinary actions flees to North Korea while touring a border village

 Two U.S. officials said the soldier detained was Private 2nd Class Travis King, who had just been released from a South Korean prison where he'd been held on assault charges and was facing additional military disciplinary actions in the United States.

-King, who's in his early 20s, was escorted to the airport to be returned to Fort Bliss, Texas, but instead of getting on the plane he left and joined a tour of the Korean border village of Panmunjom, where he ran across the border, the officials said on the condition of anonymity to discuss the matter ahead of a public announcement.
+King, who's in his early 20s, was escorted to the airport to be returned to Fort Bliss, Texas, but instead of getting on the plane he left and joined a tour of the Korean border village of Panmunjom, where he ran across the border.

+At a Pentagon press conference Tuesday, Defense Secretary Lloyd Austin did not name King, but confirmed that a U.S. service member was likely now in North Korean custody.

+“We're closely monitoring and investigating the situation and working to notify the soldier's next of kin,” Austin said, noting he was foremost concerned about the troop's wellbeing.
+“This will develop in the next several days and hours, and we’ll keep you posted.”

 Details about King, including his hometown and what additional charges he faced, were not immediately available.
 It was also unclear how he managed to leave the airport while he was being escorted.